unicode-org/icu4x/docs/research/data_phases.md

 Resource options contain two types of fields: the language identifier, and what I'm calling a "variant", which may be the numbering system, for example.

-Fallbacking within the langauge identifier field is its own discussion, which is out of scope of this doc.  *For simplicity of illustration,* this doc assumes we were to implement the "en-GB, en-001, en" fallback chain found in ICU.
+Fallbacking within the language identifier field is its own discussion, which is out of scope of this doc.  *For simplicity of illustration,* this doc assumes we were to implement the "en-GB, en-001, en" fallback chain found in ICU.

 Suppose we had a single variant, the numbering system.
 Suppose the numbering system is `arab`.
 The following resource options would need to be visited, in some order: